chromium/chromium/docs/linux/build_instructions.md

 *   Turn off symbols: `symbol_level = 0`
 *   Build in component mode (this is for development only, it will be slower and may have broken functionality): `is_component_build = true`
+*   For official (ThinLTO) builds on Linux, increase the vm.max_map_count kernel
+    parameter: increase the `vm.max_map_count` value from default (like 65530) to for example 262144.
+You can run the `sudo sysctl -w vm.max_map_count=262144` command to set it in the current session from the shell, or add the `vm.max_map_count=262144` to /etc/sysctl.conf to save it permanently.

 ### More links